SergySanJj/CanvasToGIF/README.md

-# CanvasToGIF
+# Holmovimiento to video
-Simple web one-pager tool to convert canvas animations into GIFs
+Simple web one-pager tool to convert Holmovimiento canvas animations into videos